TaranDahl/Phobos/docs/User-Interface.md

   - `SW.InScreen.Show` controls whether the superweapon should be displayed first in the exclusive sidebar.
 If the exclusive sidebar is full (up to 9 are displayed), the overflowing superweapon's cameo will be added back to the original sidebar.
 If there is an empty space in the exclusive sidebar afterwards, it will no longer return to the exclusive sidebar, unless the permission to use the superweapon is regained (lost and gained again).
 Therefore, it is not recommended to place all superweapons in the exclusive sidebar.
   - `SW.InScreen.PriorityHouses` controls if the superweapon is displayed first in the exclusive sidebar, players belonging to these houses will have priority in placing the superweapon cameo in the exclusive sidebar.
   - `SW.InScreen.RequiredHouses` controls if the superweapon is displayed first in the exclusive sidebar, players must belong to these houses in order to have superweapon a real chance of being displayed in the exclusive sidebar.
 The default is empty, which means this condition will always be met.
+  - `SW.InScreen.QuickFire` controls whether the superweapon which is displayed in the exclusive sidebar will forcibly launch to the center position of the current screen without all Ares conditions check except charging and funds.

 In `rulesmd.ini`:
 ```ini